Laande/FFBot/README.md

 * !disabletype > Enable/Disable the bubble that appears when typing

-* !capture > Enable/Disable Capture the x / y location of where you walk
+* !capture > Enable/Disable Capture the x / y location of where you walk (it's not for fucking ctf)

 * !specific > Enable/Disable specific use for a specific location to walk